atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r F
 .
 7^
 whom she could impart her Sorrows.'
 Her Sorrows, for want of being communicated, becanie doubly oppressive : she could only Hope they would, of themselves, bring that life to an end, which she no longer wished tp preserve; as it was become an insupportable burden to her.
-The violent disturbance of her mind brought on a fever: she then prayed devoutly to die — or, at least, to miscarry : imagining she should be better able to conceal a miscarriage at that time, than when she was farther advanced in her pregnancy. — She was terrified at the thoughts of bringing active child into the world; terrified to a de
+The violent disturbance of her mind brought on a fever: she then prayed devoutly to die --or, at least, to miscarry : imagining she should be better able to conceal a miscarriage at that time, than when she was farther advanced in her pregnancy. --She was terrified at the thoughts of bringing active child into the world; terrified to a de
 #
 , not to be described. ‘